-Some years ago, Gregg Friedberg was browsing a book of dance photos, came across Annie Leibowitz’ portrait of David Parsons – nude, in mid-prance – and he experienced a true epiphany: spontaneous conviction that were he the subject of one – just one – such indubitably beautiful, memorable photo, he would feel thoroughly fulfilled.
+Some years ago Gregg Friedberg, poet and photographer was browsing a book of dance photos, came across Annie Leibowitz’ portrait of David Parsons – nude, in mid-prance – and he experienced a true epiphany: spontaneous conviction that were he the subject of one – just one – such indubitably beautiful, memorable photo, he would feel thoroughly fulfilled.

 Concerning poetry, Gregg prefers writing poem sequences, treating a matrix of themes from an evolving perspective.
 Two collections have been published: The Best Seat Not in the House (Main Street Rag 2010 and Embajadoras Press 2017) and Would You Be Made Whole?
 (Aldrich Press 2015).
 Individual poems of his have appeared in various journals, among them High Chair, U.S.1 Worksheets, Assaracus, and La Presa.